junxit/us-congress-bills-111/metadata.md

 - 2009-06-19 — Introduced in Senate
 - 2009-06-19 — Read twice and referred to the Committee on Environment and Public Works.
 - 2009-06-19 — Sponsor introductory remarks on measure.
 (CR S6848)
+- 2009-11-09 — Committee on Environment and Public Works Subcommittee on Water and Wildlife.
+Hearings held.
+- 2010-06-30 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-08-02 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute.
+With written report No. 111-241.
+- 2010-08-02 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute.
+With written report No. 111-241.
+- 2010-08-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 501.